DataDog/integrations-core/coredns/README.md

 ### Prerequisites

-This OpenMetrics-based integration has a latest version (V2) and a legacy version (V1).
+Versions 1.11.0 and later of this OpenMetrics-based integration have a latest version (V2) and a legacy version (V1).
 To get all the most up-to-date features, Datadog recommends upgrading to the latest version.
 For more information, see [Latest and Legacy Versioning For OpenMetrics-based Integrations][21].

-The CoreDNS check version 1.11.0 or later uses [OpenMetrics][17]-otherwise known as the latest version (OpenMetricsBaseCheckV2)-for metric collection, which requires Python 3.
-The `latest` version of the CoreDNS check submits `.bucket` metrics and submits the `.sum` and `.count` histogram samples as monotonic count type.
-These metrics were previously submitted as `gauge` type in the legacy version OpenMetricsBaseCheckV1.
+The latest (V2) version of the CoreDNS check requires Python 3 and submits `.bucket` metrics and submits the `.sum` and `.count` histogram samples as monotonic count type.
+These metrics were previously submitted as `gauge` type in the legacy (V1) version.
 See the [`metadata.csv` file][14] for a list of metrics available in each version.

 For hosts unable to use Python 3, or if you previously implemented this integration version, see the `legacy` version [configuration example][18].
 For Autodiscovery users relying on the `coredns.d/auto_conf.yaml` file, this file enables the `prometheus_url` option for the `legacy` version of the check by default.
 See the sample [coredns.d/auto_conf.yaml][19] for the default configuration options and the sample [coredns.d/conf.yaml.example][20] for all available configuration options.